Tiwanaku: Structures

+Akapana

-The Akapana is an approximately cross-shaped structure that is 257 m wide, 197 m broad at its maximum, and 16.5 m tall.
+The Akapana is a "half Andean Cross"-shaped structure that is 257 m wide, 197 m broad at its maximum, and 16.5 m tall.
 At its center appears to have been a sunken court.
 This was nearly destroyed by a deep looters excavation that extends from the center of this structure to its eastern side.
 Material from the looter's excavation was dumped off the eastern side of the Akapana.
-A staircase with sculptures is present on its western side.
+A staircase is present on its western side.
 Possible residential complexes might have occupied both the northeast and southeast corners of this structure.

-Originally, the Akapana was thought to have been developed from a modified hill.
-Twenty-first-century studies have shown that it is an entirely manmade earthen mound, faced with a mixture of large and small stone blocks.
-The dirt comprising Akapana appears to have been excavated from the "moat" that surrounds the site.
-The largest stone block within the Akapana, made of andesite, is estimated to weigh 65.7 tons.
-Tenon stone blocks in the form of puma and human heads stud the upper terraces.
+Akapana East

 The Akapana East was built on the eastern side of early Tiwanaku.
 Later it was considered a boundary between the ceremonial center and the urban area.
 It was made of a thick, prepared floor of sand and clay, which supported a group of buildings.
 Yellow and red clay was used in different areas for what seems like aesthetic purposes.
 It was swept clean of all domestic refuse, signaling its great importance to the culture.

+Pumapunku

 The Pumapunku is a man-made platform built on an east-west axis like the Akapana.
 It is a T-shaped, terraced earthen platform mound faced with megalithic blocks.
 It is 167.36 m wide along its north-south axis and 116.7 m broad along its east-west axis and is 5 m tall.
 Identical 20-meter-wide projections extend 27.6 meters north and south from the northeast and southeast corners of the Pumapunku.
 Walled and unwalled courts and an esplanade are associated with this structure.

 A prominent feature of the Pumapunku is a large stone terrace; it is 6.75 by 38.72 meters in dimension and paved with large stone blocks.
 It is called the "Plataforma Lítica" and contains the largest stone block found in the Tiwanaku site.
 According to Ponce Sangines, the block is estimated to weigh 131 metric tonnes.
 The second-largest stone block found within the Pumapunku is estimated to be 85 metric tonnes.

 Scattered around the site of the Puma Punku are various types of cut stones.
-Due to the complexity of the stonework many have theorized the existence of aliens, however many stones are left unfinished and show how they might have been cut.
+Due to the complexity of the stonework the site is often cited by conspiracy theorists to be a site of ancient alien intervention.
+These claims are entirely unsubstantiated.
+The most informed reconstruction of the building is based on the 3D printing and modeling by Alexei Vranich.